SwissFederalArchives/version-link/documentation/examples.md

 # Examples

 The following sections shows two workings examples in [[[turtle]]] syntax of a [VersionedIdentitySet](#VersionedIdentitySet) hierarchy.
-The first [minimal example](#MinimalExample) has only the very fundamental and mandatory parts whereas the advanced example has all the "bells and whistles" defined in version.link.
+The first [minimal example](#MinimalExample) has only the very fundamental and mandatory parts whereas the [advanced example]{#AdvancedExample} has all the "bells and whistles" defined in version.link.
 Both examples shall be comprised of three hierarchy levels:

 * **Countries**
 * **States**